cztomczak/cefpython/api/LoadHandler.md

 | frame | [Frame](Frame.md) |
 | __Return__ | void |

+This callback is called for a number of different reasons, including when history.pushState or history.replaceState changes the reference fragment for the currently loaded page.
+In most cases you want to use OnLoadingStateChange.
+In newer CEF there is |transition_type| arg that provides information about the source of the navigation.

-Called when the browser begins loading a frame.
-The |frame| value will never be empty -- call the IsMain() method to check if this frame is the main frame.
+The |frame| value will
+never be empty -- call the IsMain() method to check if this frame is the main frame.
 Multiple frames may be loading at the same time.
 Sub-frames may start or continue loading after the main frame load has ended.
 This method